snailtail/AoC2024/README.md

 After switching that back to SingleLine the calculation checked out OK.

 ## --- Day 4: Ceres Search ---
-Traverse a grid and check for occurences of a word in 8 possible directions.
+Traverse a grid and check for occurrences of a word in 8 possible directions.
 Shouldn't be too hard right?
 Started late - at breakfast, about 1.5 hours later than usual.
 Then had to leave it and do some work.
 Took it up again at lunchtime-ish, and spent so much time wondering what was wrong - until I realized that I wasn't supposed to allow for words wrapping around the edges of the grid.
-I should have read the instructions a bit more carefully, as per usual I guess..
+I should have read the instructions a bit more carefully, as per usual I guess.
 Well - stupid mistake.
-After fixing that it was an easy path forward to sculpting part 2 during a coffebreak.
+After fixing that it was an easy path forward to sculpting part 2 during a coffee break.
-Find a centerpoint, and check for matching patterns of "corners".
+Find a center point, and check for matching patterns of "corners".
 Fun exercise, annoyingly stupid me.
 Lesson learned: Don't read the instructions fast at breakfast, and then try to solve the problem a few hours later without revisiting the instructions first.

 ## --- Day 5: Print Queue ---
 Check strings containing numbers against a list of rules dictating which numbers need to come before which other numbers.

 Part 1 was straightforward enough, I use IndexOf, and completely ignored LINQ and other ways which might have been easier or more efficient.
-But it worked just fine, and the input was not that large - so I didn't think I would need to aim for resource efficiency. :D
+But it worked just fine, and the input was not that large - so I didn't think I would need to aim for resource efficiency :D

-Part 2 was a bit trickier, take the non valid "updates" and move the numbers around in them until they no longer break the rules.
+Part 2 was a bit trickier, take the non-valid "updates" and move the numbers around in them until they no longer break the rules.
 Actually not as tricky as I initially thought when I read the description.
-Then again, this is probably far from the best way to solve this - I'm thinking some sort of sort (he he) with a custom comparer might have done the trick.
+Then again, this is probably far from the best way to solve this - I'm thinking some sort of sort (he he he) with a custom comparer might have done the trick.
 However, there was not enough brain- or will power in the tank today to tackle such a thing.
 I'm content with the solution.